governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-overview.md

 These should not be treated as a closed final taxonomy.
 They are better understood as major domain families that help structure the ontology effort.
 Each one will need deeper decomposition, clearer typing, stronger relationship semantics, and eventually a more explicit OntoUML treatment.

+The compactness of the overview is important here.
+Unlike the Business page, this diagram does not enumerate lots of lower-level labels.
+Its main function is to declare the top-level domain chapters and the broad socio-versus-technical framing that later pages expand.

 ## How the domains relate at a high level